 Could be confused with

 Other glasswort plants.
-Potential to pick Sea Spray whilst picking marsh samphire, not to worry – it’s edible too
+Potential to pick Sea Spray whilst picking samphire, not to worry – it’s edible too

 Range and Distribution

 Salt Marshes, estuaries, coastal sand, and mudflats

 Samphire is an annual growing from 3-30cm tall.

 It’s a succulent and fleshy plant, with opposite scale-like leaves and heavily jointed stems.

 The flowers are tiny and sunken into the joints of the stems, they’re actually quite difficult to see as are the small succulent fruits containing one single seed.